Analog-Labs/timechain/pallets/tasks/README.md

 # Tasks Pallet

-Inserts and manage tasks and gateway contract of timechain
+Inserts and manage tasks and gateway contract of timechain.

 ## Storage:
 ### UnassignedTasks